 - In a small bowl combine flour, cacao, salt and baking soda

-- In a large bowl using an electric hand mixer, blend eggs, oil, agave and vanilla
+- In a large bowl using an electric hand blender, blend eggs, oil, agave and vanilla

 - Add dry ingredients into large bowl and continue to blend